wafelloteam/.github/profile/README.md

 ## Hi there, We are Wafello 👋

-We've been assigned by our supervisor in the Fazztrack Camp-Golang Class to collaborate on building this Lectronic App Project.
+We've been assigned by our supervisor in the Fastrack Camp-Golang Class to collaborate on building this Lectronic App Project.

 ## 🙋 The Team
 - [Rizaldi Fauzi](https://github.com/rfauzi44) as Project Manager